What Is Compersion?10 Ways to Achieve It

 In polyamorous relationships, it’s a healthy concept for you to meet the other babes of your lover.
 You get to see the personalities and faces behind the ‘talk’ about them.

-Remember Sister Wives on US television?
-There you get an insight into the world of compersion poly families.
-Now you might be meeting up with your lover’s other partners and getting to know the faces and personalities of who they are.
+Now, you might be meeting up with your lover’s other partners and getting to know the faces and personalities of who they are.

 10. Focus on self-development

 Jealousy is when you are focused on and captivated by what others have, and you don’t have.
-But instead of using all your energy on that, rather focus on your own positive self-growth.
+But instead of using all your energy on that, focus on your positive self-growth.
 Redirect your energy.

 Or learn a musical instrument.
 Just do something that makes you proud of your achievements and which turns your once jealousy into a positive, exciting future.

-What is compersion polyamory?
+What is compersion in polyamory?

 Compersion is a word that is commonly used in polyamorous communities.
 Polyamory compersion isn’t the only form of consensual non-monogamy.
 Look at all the other forms as well.
 Don’t believe that non-monogamous people never feel jealous.

-One study from 2019 found that, indeed, consensually non-monogamous people do also experience jealousy.
+One study from 2019 found that, indeed, consensually non-monogamous people also experience jealousy.
 Lots of people will then ask, “Do monogamous people feel compersion then?”

 Can monogamous people feel compersion?